konklone/debian/install.md

 Some notes for myself of stuff to do later:

-* I like keyboard shortcuts
+* make some keyboard shortcuts
-* extensions.gnome.org WHAT
+* extensions.gnome.org
-* alternate tab
+* "alternate tab"
-* get ubuntu fonts
+* get ubuntu monospace font
 * swap ctrl + fn keys
-* why won't Delete delete things
+* why won't Delete delete things in the file explorer
 * static workspaces
 * workspace grid
   - download zip of fork of workspace grid extension on github
   - open up gnome-tweaks and load in .zip
   - open up gnome-shell-extension-prefs and enable it
   - on next boot/login it should work
-* how do I get Alt+Click to grab window
+* how do I get Alt+Click to grab window from anywhere
 * test out u2f instructions
   - if they work, update blog post to say debian also
 * update my personal ubuntu repo to point to debian repo
-* disable soft keyboard
+* disable soft keyboard that appears when touching text input area